February 25, 2025

 We watch, in horror, a people be erased from the surface of the earth.
 As the machinery of capital funds the erasure.
 As we contort ourselves to make room for new languages to mask the atrocities.
 What does material resistance look like?
 Where does art fit into this world in decay?
 Is there room for world-building, the way Malcolm and Biko, Audre, Darwish, Ngugi, Nina, and Fanon taught us to?
 The kind of world-building that doesn’t flinch?

 Here, when I say World-building, I do not mean some aesthetic indulgence.
 Not when the ground is being stolen from under us.
 Not when maps are redrawn in blood.
 I mean the practical blueprint towards the Utopia.
 Don’t we first need to be able to imagine the Utopia?
 Malcolm taught me that the mind must be free before the body can follow.
-So we imagine—because imagination is the first battleground.
-The system wants our dreams anesthetized, domesticated, wired to obey.
+So we imagine, because imagination is the first battleground.
+The system wants our dreams anesthetized and wired to obey.
 But dreaming is dangerous when it refuses their logic.
 To learn, as Fanon’s Wretched, not to sleep to dream “but dream to change the world”.

 Find the horizon.
 Now look beyond it.